Cyclone Gabrielle: Civil society

 In early March 2023, Destiny Church leader Brian Tamaki blamed pornography, abortion, and gay rights for causing Cyclone Gabrielle during an hour long sermon based on the Old Testament Book of Leviticus.
 He also claimed that Gisborne and Hastings had the highest number of pornography consumers in New Zealand.
 Tamaki's remarks were condemned by Mayor of Gisborne Rehette Stoltz, who described them as "disappointing, unhelpful and laughable" during a time when members of the community had lost their homes and livelihoods.

 In early October, Radio New Zealand reported that local organiser Lauren Treagus had organised the donation of plants to flood-hit households and gardens in Hawke's Bay.

 Inquiries

-On 23 February, the Government ordered a ministerial inquiry into forestry companies' slash practices, which had exacerbated flood damage caused by Cyclone Gabrielle.
+On 23 February 2023, the New Zealand Government ordered a ministerial inquiry into forestry companies' slash practices, which had exacerbated flood damage caused by Cyclone Gabrielle.
 The forestry industry's practice of stockpiling of discarded branches and "offcuts" had damaged buildings and land during the flooding.
 The inquiry will be led by former National Party cabinet minister Hekia Parata, former Hawke's Bay Regional Council chief executive Bill Bayfield, and forestry engineer Matthew McCloy.
 Several political and civil society leaders including National Party leader Luxon, the Forest Owners Association President Don Carson, Green Party co-leader Shaw and fellow Green MP Eugenie Sage, and Forestry Minister Stuart Nash supported calls for an inquiry into the forestry industry's practices and accountability for flood damage from forestry companies.

+On 23 April 2024, the NZ Government released the final report of the Government inquiry into the response to Cyclone Gabrielle and other severe weather events in the North Island in 2023.
+The report concluded that the national emergency management system was unfit for purpose, there was a major disconnect between local communities and civil defence emergency management (CDEM) agencies, that the emergency management system needed reform to deal with more frequent severe weather events and that more input with local communities, Māori people, territorial authorities was needed.
+On 24 July, an independent review by Phil Mitchell, Kyle Christensen and Bernadette Roka Arapere criticised the Hawke's Bay Regional Council's response to Cyclone Gabrielle, identifying major failings in its ability to plan and respond to extreme weather events.